 - First offense

-- Student picks up phone from division office at the end of the school day with possible loss of Flextime privileges.
+- Student picks up the phone from the division office at the end of the school day with possible loss of Flextime privileges.

 - Second offense

-- Student picks up the phone at the end of the school day from division office with loss of Flextime privilege for up to one week.
+- Student picks up the phone at the end of the school day from division office with the loss of Flextime privilege for up to one week.

 - Third offense

-- Parent picks up phone from division office at the end of the school day with a two hour detention and a \$25 fine.
+Parent picks up phone from division office at the end of the school day with a two hour detention and a \$25 fine.

-- Fourth offense
+Fourth offense